RasCarlito/fountain/USAGE.md

 ## Configuration

-You can file the configuration files in `conf/`.
+You can find the configuration files in `conf/`.

 * *browsersync.conf(-dist).js*: define which folder to serve
 * *gulp.conf.js*: contains the variables used in other gulp files which defines tasks